Like the first lecture, this is just an outline.

 = about 15 minutes per year

-Group of 10 collaborating (same time) every day, now crashes 1 in 10,
+If group works every day, now crashes 1 in 10, every fortnight.

 Each crash loses 50 minutes since failure of one affects whole group.

-And this is assuming that the system is still as reliable when ten copies are interacting with each other rather than just a single user!
+And this is assuming that it is still as reliable when ten copies are interacting with each other rather than just a single user!